 Savvy guitar shoppers looking for the best budget option should take a look at the Yamaha GCS102.
 It’s from one of the best known brands in the business, and it offers a great platform for youngsters to learn the fundamentals.

-If money isn’t a concern and you’re simply looking for the very best half size guitar on the market, checkout the Cordoba Requinto.
+If money isn’t a concern and you’re simply looking for the very best half size guitar on the market, check out our Editor’s Choice, the Cordoba Requinto.
 By comparison with the other models on this list it doesn’t come cheap, but this is a hand made model, built with the best materials, and also happens to be a former NAMM best in show award winner.

 Setting the standard for fun, kid friendly half size electric guitars.